the-qa-company/qEndpoint/README.md

 ## Project assistance

-If you want to say **thank you** or/and support active development of QEndpoint:
+If you want to say **thank you** or/and support active development of qEndpoint:

 - Add a [GitHub Star](https://github.com/the-qa-company/qEndpoint) to the project.
 - Tweet about the QEndpoint.